-The orbital-resolved bands further show that the low-energy states are dominated by the $p_z$ orbitals of carbon and nitrogen, while Cu orbitals contribute only weakly in the relevant energy window [Fig.~\ref{fig:1}(b)].
-This observation motivates a single-orbital description built from the C and N sites.
-In a first decimation step, the Cu-centered coordination environment is encoded as direct effective hopping between the three N atoms surrounding each Cu atom, so that these N sites form effective equilateral triangles [inset of Fig.~\ref{fig:1}(a)].
-A second decimation step then integrates out the linker segment that connects neighboring triangles, reducing the original network to a star-lattice geometry with renormalized hopping amplitudes [Fig.~\ref{fig:1}(c)].
-The analytical flow of this procedure, together with the corresponding renormalized parameters, is summarized in Supplementary Sec.~\ref{sec:method_decimation}.
-The essential outcome is that Cu--DCA can be downfolded to a compact effective model that retains the Dirac crossings and low-energy band geometry relevant for the NLHE.
+The orbital-resolved bands show that the low-energy states are dominated by C/N $p_z$ orbitals, while Cu contributes weakly near the Fermi level [Fig.~\ref{fig:1}(b)].
+This motivates a single-orbital C/N description.
+We first decimate the Cu-centered coordination environment into effective hoppings among the three surrounding N atoms, forming equilateral triangles [inset of Fig.~\ref{fig:1}(a)].
+A second decimation integrates out the linker segment between neighboring triangles, yielding the star-lattice geometry with renormalized hoppings [Fig.~\ref{fig:1}(c)].
+The analytical flow and parameters are summarized in Supplementary Sec.~\ref{sec:method_decimation}.
+Thus, Cu--DCA is reduced to a compact effective model retaining the Dirac crossings and low-energy band geometry relevant for the NLHE.

-\textit{Star lattice and dipolar component of Berry curvature.---} The downfolded lattice in Fig.~\ref{fig:1}(d) has a six-site unit cell composed of two inequivalent triangular motifs.
-We denote the intra-triangle hopping on the blue triangles by $t_{\triangle}$ and that on the red triangles by $t_{\bigtriangledown}$.
-Neighboring blue and red triangles are connected by $t$ in the pristine lattice and by $(t,t_\perp)$ once uniaxial anisotropy is introduced.
-The effective Hamiltonian can be written as
+\textit{Dipolar component of Berry curvature.--} The downfolded lattice in Fig.~\ref{fig:1}(d) has a six-site unit cell formed by two inequivalent triangular motifs, with intra-triangle hoppings $t_{\triangle}$ and $t_{\bigtriangledown}$.
+Neighboring triangles are connected by $t$ in the pristine lattice and by $(t,t_\perp)$ under uniaxial anisotropy.
+The effective Hamiltonian is

-where $\mathcal{H}_0$ contains the intra- and inter-triangle hoppings, $\mathcal{H}_{\delta}$ describes inversion-symmetry-breaking onsite offsets between the two triangular subunits, and $\mathcal{H}_{\rm SO}$ is an intrinsic next-nearest-neighbor SOC term of Kane--Mele type.
-The full real-space form of these terms is given in Supplementary Sec.~\ref{sec:supp_hamiltonian}.
+where $\mathcal{H}_0$ contains intra- and inter-triangle hoppings, $\mathcal{H}_{\delta}$ encodes inversion-breaking onsite offsets between triangular subunits, and $\mathcal{H}_{\rm SO}$ is a Kane--Mele-type intrinsic SOC term.
+The full real-space form is given in Supplementary Sec.~\ref{sec:supp_hamiltonian}.